 The Cooperative Financial Mechanism (CFM), an innovative programme initiated by EDA with a view to facilitating the financing of collaborative defence capability and research projects – for instance if unsynchronised defence budgets in participating Member States hinder or impede the launch of such projects – is now in the starting blocks.
 The final version of the CFM’s Programme Arrangement (PA), negotiated over the past two years, has been sent out this week to Member States for signing.

-Ten Member States (Belgium, Bulgaria, Cyprus, France, Greece, Hungary, Lithuania, Portugal, Slovenia, Spain) have already declared their firm willingness to sign and to join the CFM in the near future.
-Six more countries might join the programme in the coming weeks.
+Eleven Member States (Belgium, Bulgaria, Cyprus, France, Greece, Hungary, Lithuania, the Netherlands, Portugal, Slovenia, Spain) have already declared their firm willingness to sign and to join the CFM in the near future.
+More countries might join the programme in the coming weeks.
 The CFM will enter into force when the last country having declared its intention to join will have signed the PA.

 Developed as a so-called ‘Category A’ programme of the Agency, the CFM is entirely voluntary.
 Member States can freely decide if they wish to participate, contribute and support projects.